Blushbox/spree-product-assembly/README.markdown

 ## Caveats

-Changing an assembly from having no variants to having variants (and vice-versa) once parts have already been associated might trigger a space-time discontinuity.
+- Changing an assembly from having no variants to having variants (and vice-versa) once parts have already been associated might trigger a space-time discontinuity.
+- If a part is to be associated to all variants, there is currently no shortcut to do so (ie you will have to manually associate the part to each variant).

 ## Installation